keleven-uk/lazKlock/README.md

 Fuzzy Time, World Klock, Countdown, Timer, Event, Reminder, Memo, Conversion, Sticky Notes & Clipboard Monitor.

-Also, the time can be displayed in several ways - text, digital and analogue and binary klocks,
+Also, the time can be displayed in several ways - text, digital, analogue and binary klocks,

-Klock currently consists of over 10,000 lines of Free Pascal[Lazarus] code.
+Klock currently consists of over 10,000 lines of Lazarus [Free Pascal] code.
 Klock serves as a vehicle by which I learn and tinker with programming.
 Previous versions of Klock have existed in VB.net, Python and Free Basic - and may again.

 Fuzzy Time